abinit/abinit/doc/mkdocs-tutorials/rf2.md

 It is, as promised, the same as the q point set in the trf2_1.in file.

 Now, it might be worth to examine in some detail one of the Derivative Database that has been created by the trf2_1 run.
 We suppose that the file trf2_1o_DS3_DDB has already been created.
 It corresponds to the third dataset, namely the response to q=0 and electric field.
 Edit this file, and read the [6.5](../../users/generated_files/help_respfn.html#6.5) section of the respfn_help.html file.
 Examine the trf2_1o_DS3_DDB file carefully.

 Seven other similar files will be generated by the trf2_1 run, containing the same header, but a different 2DTE block.
 It will be the duty of the MRGDDB utility, next section, to gather all these information.

-Now, there might be two possibilities : either the trf2_1 run is finished, and you can continue the tutorial with the section 2 about the MRGDDB utility, or the run is not finished.
+Now, there might be two possibilities: either the trf2_1 run is finished, and you can continue the tutorial with the section 2 about the MRGDDB utility, or the run is not finished.
 In the latter case, instead of waiting for trf2_1 to be finished, we suggest you to pursue with section 3.
 You will use as DDB file the one that can be found in ~abinit/tests/tutorespfn/Refs, with the name trf2_3.ddb.out, [[tests/tutorespfn/Refs/trf2_3.ddb.out]], instead of the one that would result from the section 2.
 Copy this file to the present directory, then go to section section 3 of this tutorial.
 You might come back to section 2 afterwards.

 ## 2 Manipulation of the derivative databases (the MRGDDB utility)